 'I came very close to not applying to Cambridge.
 Having heard horror stories about the workload and plenty of stories about posh, rich student stereotypes, I wasn’t sure that Cambridge was for me.
 However, when I visited Caius one Saturday afternoon I instantly knew that I would fit in here and I’m so glad I came.
 Caius has a more intimate feel than some of the other colleges and there is definitely a sense that the Caius lawyers are a family.
 You will always have the support you need to do well here – be it discussing different approaches to an essay on your way to a supervision with friends or your supervisors providing extra sessions to help hone your exam skills.
 The array of opportunities and support in college combined with a mix of friendly, welcoming people make studying law at Caius a challenging, rewarding, but most of all enjoyable experience.
 I’ve had a brilliant first year.’

 Our students come from across the world, and from all sorts of backgrounds.
 We welcome able students regardless of their specialisation at A Level (or equivalent).
 Both arts and science A Levels offer you the opportunity to develop skills that are useful to law: whatever your subjects you all have something to bring to the study of law and something to learn.
-We do not require nor especially encourage an AS or A2 in law.
+We do not require nor especially encourage A Level Law.
 We welcome affiliated and mature students, and changeover students who have read for the first part of the Tripos in a subject other than law.

 Although the admissions process is inevitably competitive, we work hard to ensure that we offer places to read law at Caius to our very best applicants.
 We interview almost everyone who applies to us and each candidate generally has two interviews lasting 30 minutes each.
 We usually give candidates a few problem situations 15 minutes in advance of each interview.
 These form the basis of most of our discussions in the interview.
 No knowledge of law is necessary for this.
 There are no ‘tricks’ nor is there a single correct answer.
 We are looking for manifest interest in legal issues, strong analytical and reasoning skills and an ability to articulate ideas clearly.
 There are lots of different ways to demonstrate your interest in law and current affairs.
 We recommend listening to the Today programme on BBC Radio 4 and regularly reading a good newspaper or journal.
 You might also like to follow up some of the suggested further useful resources that are listed below.

 We understand that candidates will be nervous about their interviews so we keep things as relaxed as we can to help everyone give their very best performance.
-It is important to remember though that interview performance is only one factor that we take into account: your AS, predicted A2 and GCSE grades are important indicators of your academic ability, as is your performance in the Cambridge Law Test.
+It is important to remember though that interview performance is only one factor that we take into account: your exam results and predicted grades are important indicators of your academic ability, as is your performance in the Cambridge Law Test.
 We also read your school reference carefully.

 You can listen to some ‘top tips’ for prospective students from Cambridge undergraduates.
 We’d also be delighted if you can join us at Caius open days when you can ask our law fellows and students questions about the admissions process and their experiences of it.